DoD-Platform-One/bigbang/CONTRIBUTING.md

 ### Pre-commit hooks

-We would like developers to leverage [conventional commits](https://www.conventionalcommits.org/) when contributing.
+We would require developers to leverage [conventional commits](https://www.conventionalcommits.org/) when contributing.

 In order to help enforce this we are leveraging client-side pre-commit hooks.

 This is done using the following tools:

 - [husky](https://www.npmjs.com/package/husky)
 - [commitlint](https://commitlint.js.org/#/)